AmitVaranasi/openshift-aug-2022/Day4/README.md

 </pre>

 You can observe from the OpenShift webconsole, every 1 hour it spins a new Pod that print Hello and completes.
 This goes on forever.

+## Ingress
+- Let's say you have multiple services for deployments
+- If you wish to forward the traffic to different services depending on url path
+- Forwarding rule

+- assume my main url is tektutor.org tektutor.org/login  => login cluster-ip service
+      tektutor.org/logout => logout node-port service
+      tektutor.org/reports => reports load-balancer service

+- For Ingress to work, we need IngressController and LoadBalancer
+- OpenShift as part of installation it comes with HAProxy LoadBalancer
+- Whenever we create a Ingress rule (Yaml of kind Ingress), the IngressController it will read the ingress rules that we wrote in the Ingress yaml file and then configures the HAProxy Load Balancer so that it can route the calls to different appropriate services.